Families of Faith

 We encourage enquiries from people of all faiths.
 We have promoted recent Adoption Fridays run by charity My Adoption Family and supported by the Muslim Council of Britain.
 The day raises awareness about adoption within the Muslim community with a particular focus on recruiting in more Black, Asian and other ethnic group adopters for children waiting.
 On the day, during the Jummah Khutbah, mosques across the country talk about the important role adoptive parents play.

 The first moment we saw him, our hearts melted.
 Those big brown eyes and wide smile.
-We knew we were making the right decision trying the concurrent planning route.”
+We knew we were making the right decision trying the early permanence route to adoption.”

 Sumiya and Shahid married in 2001 and had already talked about having a big family.
 But, after two rounds of IVF it wasn’t to be.